Do you have dense breasts?

 The big takeaway

-Now that Washington’s breast density notification law is in effect, it’s important to understand what having dense breast means for you — and what it doesn’t.
+With Washington’s breast density notification law, it’s important to understand what having dense breast means for you — and what it doesn’t.

 “The message here is that having dense breasts does not mean you’re automatically at high risk of getting breast cancer,” Lee explains.

-Yes, there are some groups that disagree with these laws, but this sort of legislation helps start a conversation that all women should be having with their doctors.
+Yes, there are some groups that disagree with these laws, but this sort of legislation helps start a conversation that all women and people assigned female at birth should be having with their doctors.

 “In general, the law is aimed at women making better decisions about their health and their bodies,” Lee notes.